Scarabyte/SSW690-Project/docs/StatusUpdates/SSW 690 Weekly Status Update 20181028.md

 ##### Rakshith:

 * _What do you plan to work on and accomplish in the next week?_
+  * Will start working on the presentation for the end of the semester.
 ### Other Comments:

 * _Any other relevant information to help us to manage the project and keep our customer informed and happy._